Cruise Chaser Blassty: Gameplay

 The game is played through a first-person perspective, with a role-playing battle system and the ability to customize the player's mecha.
 The bottom of the screen shows various gauges and power levels of the mecha's systems, while the majority of the screen shows the current view of the mecha.
 The player flies the mecha through space, coming across groups of enemy spaceships.
 Battle in these cases is handled through a series of text boxes, in which the player decides how much of their available power to spend on an attack, and then the results of the attack are displayed.
 When the player encounters an enemy mecha instead, the main screen is split into two, with each half showing either the player or enemy mecha.
 The player selects their attack type via a menu, and simple animations play out on each half of the screen, one at a time, to show the attack and the results.

 Plot

 The game's story focuses on a group of young people from Earth caught up in a war between a group of rebels and a government controlling the Solar System.
-The game is set in the future, where the majority of humanity is ruled by a group, called the Commune, that lives giant space station named Ondina orbiting the Earth, which oversees the development and expansion of humanity throughout the Solar System.
+The game is set in the future, where the majority of humanity is ruled by a group, called the Commune, that lives in a giant space station named Ondina orbiting the Earth, which oversees the development and expansion of humanity throughout the Solar System.
 A group of rebels called the Inverse, based on Mars, are rebelling against what they see as an oppressive government.
 The primary weapons in the fight are space fighters called Cruise Chasers, which can transform into giant robots using the "Blassty" system; other types of space fighters are also used.
 The player may choose whether the Inverse or the Commune win, giving the game two different endings.